Leave No Trace: 12 Ways You Can Help

-The original Country Code was drawn up in the 1930's and has been through a number of iterations since then.
-The current format was drafted in 2004 and renamed The Countryside Code.
-Most of the core principles are still familiar.
+The original Country Code was drawn up in the 1930’s and has been through a number of iterations since then.
+The current format was drafted in 2004 and renamed The Countryside Code, however most of the core principles are still familiar.

 How Are The Principles Of Leave No Trace Any Different?

 But what does “be careful” actually mean?
 Even the word “pollute” can be misconstrued or seem irrelevant in the context of hiking and walking.
 Hands up who immediately thinks of agricultural chemicals polluting rivers, or waterways poisoned by the effluence of abandoned mines?
 I know I do.
-But it’s possible to pollute streams or rivers on a small, individual basis too.
-Emptying our detergent filled washing up water into a stream, or washing our hair in a lake using shampoo is pollution.
+But it’s possible to pollute streams or rivers on a small, individual basis too: emptying our detergent filled washing up water into a stream, or washing our hair in a lake using shampoo for example, is pollution.

 The consequences might seem negligible, but that’s not the point: